kairuihuang/bcamart/README.md

-A basic point-of-sale system tailore for use by BCA Mart project team members and volunteer cashiers.
+A basic point-of-sale system tailored for use by BCA Mart project team members and volunteer cashiers.